 GG is ubiquitous in nature.
 It is a precursor to carotenoids, certain vitamins, and chlorophyll.
 Hence, when you see yellow/orange/red colour in plants, you know that GG is present!
 Notably, GG is also found in edible oils such as olive, linseed, and sunflower oils.
 Xtend-Life' GG is extracted from the South American Annatto plant (Bixa orellana).

 GG is used by the body for both protein synthesis and another process called post-translational modification of proteins.
 Post-translational modification means modification of the protein once it is synthesised in cells.
 This process affects what proteins can do.

 When it comes to GG and its smaller sibling Farnesyl (a precursor to GG), their specific post-translational modification is a process called protein prenylation.

-Statins also reduce Vitamin K2 by inhibiting GG through the mevalonate pathway.
-Lowered levels of Vitamin K2 accelerate calcification of arteries in those taking statins.
-In cell culture and animal studies, adding GG restores Vitamin K2 levels in the presence of statins.
+Statins also reduce vitamin K2 by inhibiting GG through the mevalonate pathway.
+Lowered levels of vitamin K2 accelerate the calcification of arteries in those taking statins.
+In cell culture and animal studies, adding GG restores vitamin K2 levels in the presence of statins.

 The most common reason for taking GG is for the management of the side effects of statins.
 Others take GG to support healthy cellular function, particularly over the age of 40.

-Muscle pain and weakness are the most frequent side effect among statin users.
+Muscle pain and weakness are the most frequent side effects among statin users.
 Research points to reduced GG as the primary cause, with lowered levels of CoQ10 likely as a contributing factor.